mariadb-corporation/mariadb-columnstore-server/README.md

 ##GA release notice
 MariaDB ColumnStore 1.0.8 is an GA release.

-Currently building has only been certified on CentOS 6 and 7, Ubuntu 16.04, Debain 8, and Suse 12..
+Currently building has only been certified on CentOS 6 and 7, Ubuntu 16.04, Debain 8, and SUSE 12..
 Building on other platforms will be certified in a later release.

 ##Issue tracking